salixlabs/o2/src/content/blog/employee-retention-international-teams.md

 ---
-title: "Employee Retention Strategies for International Teams"
+title: "Employee Retention for International Teams | OfficeTwo"
-date: "2023-03-15"
+date: "2024-01-15"
 author: "OfficeTwo Team"
-excerpt: "How to build a strong company culture and keep your team engaged across borders."
+excerpt: "Discover how to improve employee retention in international teams.
+Learn how OfficeTwo builds global teams that stay engaged, loyal, and high-performing."
 ---

 # Employee Retention Strategies for International Teams

-**March 15, 2023 · OfficeTwo Team**
+Building a high-performing global workforce is only the beginning.
+If you want to maintain momentum, you need strong employee retention strategies—especially when managing international remote teams.

+At OfficeTwo, we go beyond hiring: we create environments where people stay, grow, and thrive long-term.

-## The Challenge of Retaining International Talent
+## The Challenge of Retaining Remote International Talent

-Building a high-performing international team is only half the battle—keeping your best people is just as important.
-At OfficeTwo, we know that retention is driven by more than just salary.
-It's about creating an environment where employees feel valued, supported, and truly part of a team.
+Hiring globally opens the door to top talent, but retaining international employees requires a thoughtful strategy.
+For remote and hybrid teams, retention goes far beyond compensation—it’s about culture, development, and day-to-day support.

+Without the right systems in place, turnover can quickly become a costly problem.

-## How OfficeTwo Drives Retention
+## How OfficeTwo Improves Employee Retention for International Teams

+At OfficeTwo, we’ve built our entire model around retaining top remote talent in Argentina.
+Here's how we help clients create a loyal, engaged workforce:

+### Professional Office Space and In-Person Culture
-- **Office Space & In-Person Culture:** Our Buenos Aires office provides a professional, collaborative environment where employees can connect, learn, and grow together.
-The sense of belonging and camaraderie is a major factor in long-term satisfaction.
+Even in a remote-first world, physical offices still matter.
+Our Buenos Aires office provides employees with a collaborative workspace where they can build relationships, share ideas, and feel connected to a real team.

-- **Ongoing Training:** We offer continuous learning opportunities and support, so team members can develop new skills and advance in their roles.
-- **Workplace Culture:** From team lunches to company events, we foster a positive, inclusive culture that makes people want to stay.
+This in-person culture is key to boosting engagement and loyalty—especially for international hires.

+### Ongoing Learning and Development
+Continuous growth is a major driver of long-term retention.
+We offer training programs, mentorship, and professional development support to help team members improve their skills and grow into new roles—all while staying aligned with your business goals.

+### Company Culture That Inspires
+From weekly team lunches to local events and cross-cultural communication training, we prioritize an inclusive, positive culture.

+Remote employee retention improves when people feel like they’re part of something bigger—and our community-focused environment makes that happen.

+### Dedicated Account Manager Support
-- **Account Manager Support:** Every client is paired with a dedicated account manager who checks in regularly with both the company and the employee.
-This ensures that any issues are addressed early, and that both sides are happy with the arrangement—boosting satisfaction and retention for everyone.
+Every client is assigned an account manager who regularly checks in with both you and your team members.
+This ensures consistent feedback, proactive support, and smooth conflict resolution—all crucial for keeping employees happy and motivated over time.

-## The Power of Team Belonging
+## Why Belonging Drives Retention

-Remote work can be isolating, especially for international employees.
-By providing a real office and a real team, OfficeTwo helps employees feel like they're part of something bigger.
-This sense of connection leads to higher engagement, better performance, and a stronger commitment to your company's mission.
+Remote work can be isolating, especially across borders.
+But when international employees have a team, a workspace, and a support network, they feel invested in your mission.

+That sense of belonging translates into higher job satisfaction, better performance, and longer tenures.

-## Long-Term Results
+## Long-Term Results That Speak for Themselves

-While the average tenure at a small U.S. company is around 3 years, we've built long-term teams in Buenos Aires that often exceed this benchmark—thanks to the support, culture, and collaboration fostered in our in-person office environment.
+While the average U.S. small business sees 2–3 years of employee retention, our clients often build teams in Buenos Aires that stay much longer.

+With strong culture, localized support, and full-service infrastructure, OfficeTwo helps you create international teams that are built to last.

-## Ready to Build a Team That Stays?
+## Ready to Build a Retention-Focused International Team?

-If you want to create an international team that's engaged, loyal, and built to last, OfficeTwo can help.
-[**Schedule a Call**](https://calendar.google.com/calendar/u/0/appointments/schedules/AcZssZ2EV4apkqKge60YgDrj2V7n56gxwNEy2yXWefVfPuiie42bTJWl2EXr4H_3P9-g2hgYaQ3dljOU?gv=true) to learn more about our approach to retention and team success.
+If you're looking to reduce turnover, increase engagement, and create a sustainable workforce abroad, OfficeTwo is your partner.

+We specialize in employee retention for international teams through physical office access, people-first support, and full operational infrastructure.

+👉 **[Schedule a Call](https://www.officetwo.com/contact-us/)** to learn how OfficeTwo can help you build a team that grows with you.